YotaYota/notes/src/web/react.md

     - initial: React uses `appendChild()`
     - re-render: React applies minimal nevessary operation calculated from *Rendering* phase.

 **Note**: React only changes the DOM nodes if there is a difference between renders.
+To override the default behavior and force a component to reset its state you can pass a different `key` prop, like `<Chat key={email} />`.
+This tells React it should be considered a _different_ Chat component that needs to be re-created from scratch with the new data.

 After these steps, the browser will repaint the screen.